Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Results

-Furthermore, we have also checked that the contribution of merging satellites does not affect appreciably the total stellar mass growth of the less massive central galaxies (with present-day stellar mass below $M_\star \lesssim 10^{11} \, M_\odot$) and, therefore, the slope of the low-mass end of the SMHM relation and SMF, suggesting the need for additional physics to reproduce the more steeper slope of the SMHM relation and flatter slope of the double-Schechter SMF below the knee ($M_\star \lesssim 10^{11}\, M_\odot$).
-Indeed, the excess in the low-mass end of \decode's SMF with respect to the observational SMF could be due to the inefficiency of the halo quenching process, suggesting the action of other types of quenching mechanisms to halt star formation in less massive galaxies.
-Indeed, as shown by the red dashed lines in the lower panel of Fig. \ref{fg_SMHM_SMF_comp_data}, if we include the energy release from, e.g., strong supernova (SN) feedback that heats the gas, by simply shutting down the star formation in haloes with mass $\lesssim 10^{11}\, M_\odot$ (referred to as low-mass quenching hereafter) following what was done in several analytical models in the literature \citep[e.g.,][]{springel_2001, springel_2003, cirasuolo_2005, shankar_2006, cattaneo_2008, governato_2010, brook_2011, pontzen_2017, henriques_2019}, the resulting SMF is much more compatible with observations and also the slope of the SMHM relation's faint end is much steeper, supporting the need for additional processes at low stellar masses.
+Furthermore, we have also checked that the contribution of merging satellites does not appreciably affect the total stellar mass growth of the less massive central galaxies (with present-day stellar mass below $M_\star \lesssim 10^{11} \, M_\odot$), and therefore the slope of the low-mass end of the SMHM relation and SMF, suggesting the need for additional physics to reproduce the more steeper slope of the SMHM relation and flatter slope of the double-Schechter SMF below the knee ($M_\star \lesssim 10^{11}\, M_\odot$).
+The excess at the low-mass end of \decode's SMF with respect to the observational SMF could be due to the inefficiency of the halo quenching process, suggesting that the action of other types of quenching mechanisms halts star formation in less massive galaxies.
+As shown by the red dashed lines in the lower panel of Fig. \ref{fg_SMHM_SMF_comp_data}, if we include the energy release, for example from strong supernova (SN) feedback that heats the gas, by simply shutting down the star formation in haloes with mass $\lesssim 10^{11}\, M_\odot$ (hereafter referred to as low-mass quenching) following what was done in several analytical models in the literature \citep[e.g.][]{springel_2001, springel_2003, cirasuolo_2005, shankar_2006, cattaneo_2008, governato_2010, brook_2011, pontzen_2017, henriques_2019}, the resulting SMF is much more compatible with observations and also the slope of the SMHM relation's faint end is much steeper, supporting the need for additional processes at low stellar masses.